June 16, 2021

 If your burn injury occurred due to the negligence of your employer, another employee, or a third party, you can hold them liable and seek fair compensation for your injuries.

-Employers are required by the Occupational Safety and Health Administration (OSHA) to address the potential for electrical injuries in their program covering the health and safety of workers.
+Employers are required by the Occupational Safety and Health Administration (OSHA) to address the potential for electrical injuries in their programs covering the health and safety of workers.
 When this is not done, you may have a lawsuit.

 To establish liability for an electrical burn in the workplace, the following will be required.